-Banking and Financial Dealings of the Commission
+Banking, Operational, and Financial Dealings of the Commission

-The Chairperson, Vice Chairperson and Registrar or any two of them, shall serve as signing Officers for the purpose of executing all cheques, notes, contracts and negotiable instruments.
+The Chair or the Vice-Chair and the Registrar, shall serve as signing officers for the purpose of executing all cheques, notes, contracts and negotiable instruments.
 The Registrar may designate a staff person as an alternate for their signature.